 Adding “Sticks” to Motivate Concessions

-The Trump administration apparently calculated that adding a new issue—the proposed sea-launched cruise missile—to future INF negotiations might help induce Russian compliance.
+The Trump administration apparently calculated that adding a new issue—the proposed sea-launched cruise missile—to future INF negotiations might help induce Russian compliance during government negotiations.
 The proposal succeeded in getting Russia’s attention: Its Foreign Ministry released a statement calling the U.S. nuclear proposal “unscrupulous,” “confrontational,” and “anti-Russian.”
 And in a speech, Putin claimed that Russia was testing new nuclear weapons and presented an animated video of nuclear warheads striking Florida.

 “I don’t think the Russians would be willing to give up something to gain nothing from us,” Mattis said in his House testimony.
 He stopped short of saying that the United States would abandon the planned missile if Moscow complied with the treaty to his satisfaction: “I don’t want to say in advance of a negotiation.”